 Being with a partner who is able to meet your attachment needs enables you to become more securely attached.
 Even if you aren’t in a relationship, you can work towards becoming more securely attached on your own and recognizing partners that may or may not be a good fit for you based on your respective attachment style.

 If you’re looking for ways to improve your relationships and move towards a more secure attachment, any of the therapists at Couples Learn can help.
-All of our couples therapists have advanced training in attachment and helping you uncover patterns in love that are leading to unhealthy relationships.
+All of our couples therapists have advanced training in attachment theory for adults and helping you uncover patterns in love that are leading to unhealthy relationships.

 When searching for couples therapy, there are a lot of options out there, including Emotionally Focused Couples Therapy (EFT).
 It can be challenging to determine what type of therapy or therapist is right for you and your partner.

 Many therapists working with individuals do not have specialized training to work with couples beyond the generalized courses offered in graduate school.
 And, to be honest, those courses really don’t teach us enough to be truly competent couples therapists.
 They provide more of a general overview of couples issues but lack the specifics needed to become truly artful and skilled.

 Therapists who pursue more intentional advanced training to work with couples, gain experience working with common real-life relationship concerns and develop an advanced skill set that equips them to help couples get to the core of their issues and make lasting changes in their relationship.
 A very effective type of couples therapy used by some of the therapists at Couples Learn is Emotionally Focused Couples Therapy (EFT).

 The couples we work with love EFT because it helps them experience greater feelings of security in their relationship by teaching them how to meet one another’s attachment needs.
 This is huge when it comes to creating and maintaining a healthy long-term relationship.
 If you don’t already know about the importance of attachment style, check out our blog on that too.
 Ok, now back to Emotionally Focused Couples Therapy.

 What is Emotionally Focused Couples Therapy?